Winterthur, Delaware every September.

 At this time of year, these fields are yellow with masses of goldenrod.

-Large seed pod of this same variety of milkweed in this field on September19 this year
+Large seed pod of this same variety of milkweed in this field in September

 In its field of gold is a monarch caterpillar on a milkweed plant.
 It undoubtedly hatched from an egg laid on a leaf of this milkweed plant.

-Monarch caterpillars can only eat the leaf of milkweed plants.
+Monarch caterpillars eat only the leaf of milkweed plants.

 Lying on a leaf of another milkweed plant, a dead lantern fly.